David is a biomedical scientific officer and writer who uses intermittent fasting as part of his own health and fitness regimen.

 And yes, I did get a little hungry during the afternoon sometimes; but that’s just something you have to accept and put up with.
 A little hunger occasionally will not do you any harm.

 I trained with weights three times per week, doing a brief but intense full body workout.
-On these days I had two scoops of whey protein in ¾ pint (400 ml) of low-fat (skimmed) milk (I use goat’s milk rather than cows though) after training.
+On these days I had two scoops of whey protein in ¾ pint (400 ml) of low-fat (skimmed) milk after training.
 I also had a ripe banana at this time to provide a readily assimilable source of carbohydrates.

 The post workout shake is important as it helps put back what the training has taken out of you; and it gets the recovery process off to a good start too.
-You then need to eat a good meal about an hour and a half later.
+You then need to eat a good meal about an hour or two later.

 On non-training days I did not eat anything after lunch until the evening meal.

-In the evening I had about 10 oz of meat, chicken or fish with vegetables and some carbs (more carbs were eaten on training days than on off days).
+In the evening I had about 10 oz of meat, poultry or fish, with vegetables and some carbs (more carbs were eaten on training days than on off days).
 The carb source was either brown rice, potatoes or sweet potatoes.

 This was quite a substantial (but healthy) and filling meal.
 Having a larger meal with some carbs in the evening helps to replenish glycogen stores, keep the metabolism high and boost leptin levels.
 Leptin is your main fat burning hormone, so it’s important to keep levels high if you want the fat burning process to continue beyond a certain point.

-Then about an hour later I had a mug of organic cocoa made with semi-skimmed goats milk.
+Then about an hour later I had a mug of organic cocoa made with semi-skimmed milk.

-5. I Had A Day Off Once Every Week
+5. I Took a Day Off Every Week

 I followed the above regimen for six days each week and then I had a day off.
 Some people call this a ‘cheat day’ or a ‘re-feed day’, but it’s just a day when you can relax and eat a bit more of what you fancy.
 It’s not an excuse to eat whatever you want though, but you can eat more food, more calories and more carbs.
 You can even have a bit of junk food or a sugary desert if you want to.
 But just the one; and just on this one day.